Requesting Unclaimed Funds

 - Last four digits of the social security number or tax identification number of the claimant.

-- If the party filing the motion is the individual who is owed the unclaimed funds, a copy of the individual's driver's license must be included.
+- If the party filing the motion is the individual who is owed the unclaimed funds, a notarized signature of the person owed the unclaimed funds and a copy of the individual's driver's license must be included.

-2) If the party filing the motion is a personal representative of the claimant, a notarized original Power of Attorney must be attached to the motion.
+2) If the party filing the motion is a personal representative of the claimant, a notarized original Power of Attorney must be attached to the motion in addition to a notarized signature of the claimant.
 In the case of a corporation, a notarized corporate power of attorney which is signed by an officer of the company, statement of the signing officer's authority, as well as documents which establish the chain of ownership of the original corporate claimant.

 3) If the party filing the motion has purchased or been assigned the claim, or purchased the assets of the business originally entitled to the unclaimed funds, documentation evidencing the transfer of the claim or proof of purchase/sale of the assets must be attached to the motion.